 2. Four corner circuit

 If you have access to a soccer field or open-spaced park, try a four-corner circuit workout.
 Assign each corner of the field a different exercise and then walk or run laps around the field, completing each exercise throughout the lap.
 For example, corner one could be squat jumps, corner two could be pushups, corner three could be sit-ups and corner four could be jumping jacks.

 3. I spy workout

 Go for a walk or run (or stay in your front yard) and assign different objects to exercises.
 If you see a dog, complete 5 squats.
 If you see someone on rollerblades, complete 10 walking lunges.
 If you see someone else running, walk or run as fast as you can for 45 seconds.

 4. Deck of cards workout

-Remember, no matter what outdoor exercise you are going to try, make sure to consult with your Copeman Kinesiologist to make sure it is safe and appropriate for your health and fitness level before getting started.
+Remember, no matter what outdoor exercise you are going to try, make sure to consult with your kinesiologist to make sure it is safe and appropriate for your health and fitness level before getting started.